Zin-ful/app_display/direct/README.md

 priority:

-1st. make terminal emulator -not done due to: need to make bitmap for fonts need to map fonts to grid need to add/remove chars on keyevent
+1st. make terminal emulator -TECHNICALLY DONE BUt not done due to: need to make bitmap for fonts need to map fonts to grid need to add/remove chars on keyevent temporary terminal (bash interface/bash simulator) is currently in place instead cause i want to get a decent grade in class

 2nd. fix mouse -not done due to stupid bullshit